Skip to main content

 A culture of listening and respect needs to establish a foundation of trust and confidence at the very top, starting with senior leaders and managers.
 Once the leadership team is on board, employers can work out a strategy and decide on the mechanisms they need to allow employees to make their voices heard.

-People communicate in different ways, which is why employers need to consider several techniques, methods and channels to encourage employees to use their voice in the workplace.
-Let’s take a closer look at how you can implement a successful strategy.
+People communicate in different ways, which is why employers need to consider several techniques, methods and channels to encourage employee voice in the workplace.
+Let’s take a closer look at how you can implement a successful strategy with employee voice mechanisms.

 Employee engagement surveys, or pulse surveys, are a quick and easy way for employers to regularly monitor employees’ views.
-This involves a brief set of questions used as a touchpoint to gauge employee views, opinions and satisfaction.
+This involves a brief set of questions used as a touchpoint to gauge employee satisfaction, views, and opinions.
 Over time, the results can show employers which areas of the organisation are working well, and which need to be improved.

 2. Have regular one-to-ones